outskirtslabs/h2o-zig/README.md

 This is [libh2o][h2o], packaged for Zig with cross-compilation support for Linux and macos.

-- all dependencies are statically linked
+- all dependencies are statically linked into the output
-- output is a single shared library
+- output is a static library (`.a`) for embedding into other projects

-The intended usage is for libh2o language bindings.
+The intended usage is for building language bindings and FFI wrappers that need to expose all h2o and SSL symbols in a final shared library.

 Included features: